kdonavin/bash_guide/bash_guide.md

 Environmental Variables
 -----------------------

-All envinronmental variables may be displayed with `env` or individually with `echo $VARIABLE_NAME`.
+All environmental variables may be displayed with `env` or individually with `echo $VARIABLE_NAME`.

 -   `PS1`: Prompt String One, controls the prompt in the terminal the